Grilled Boneless Pork Chops

 Why do you need to pound the pork chops?

-Pounding the pork chops with a meat mallet (affiliate link) or something else that’s heavy makes the pork chops an even thickness so they cook better on the grill.
+Pounding the pork chops with a meat mallet (affiliate link) or something else that’s heavy makes the pork chops an even thickness so they cook better on the grill without drying out.

-Can you cook Grilled Boneless Pork Chops without an outdoor grill?
+Cooking Grilled Boneless Pork Chops without an outdoor grill:

 If you don’t have an outdoor grill (or if it’s not grilling season), this recipe can be cooked on a Stove-Top Grill Pan or a George Foreman Grill with good results. (affiliate links)